Apirone/bitcoin-simple-board/README.md

 # Bitcoin Simple Advertisement Board
 This repository contains simple examples of how you can use the apirone.com receive payments API to process bitcoin payments.

-Example show that generated addresses related to supplied identifier.
+Example shows that generated addresses related to supplied identifier.
 These addresses are reusable.
-We will endlessly monitor it regardless of payments because the Store can sell the same goods repeatedly.
-Or you can use this address to top-up user's account balance in a project, for example, the game balance or advertisement balance.
+We will endlessly monitor them regardless of payments because the Store can sell the same products repeatedly.
+Or you can use this address to top-up user's account balance in a project, for example, an account user in a video game.
 We show paid advertisement on the top of page and last five unpaid messages at the bottom.
-Paid advertisement sorted descently by total peid amount.
+Paid advertisement sorted descently by total paid amount.

 Further documentation & explanation can be found at: https://apirone.com/docs/bitcoin-forwarding-api